SoftwareAG/c8y-docs/content/web/introduction.md

 ---

-This guide provides information on the Web SDK which enables you to
+This guide provides information on the Web SDK which enables you to:

-* develop web applications that can be deployed to the platform,
+* Develop web applications that can be deployed to the platform.
-* communicate authenticated with our API,
+* Communicate authenticated with our API.
-* apply default or branded UI components to your custom application.
+* Apply default or branded UI components to your custom application.

 {{< c8y-admon-important >}}
  Web SDK for Angular JS is deprecated.
 Therefore, its documentation is no longer provided here.
 As all {{< product-c8y-iot >}} REST APIs are backward compatible, Angular JS applications will still continue to work.